misheMatcha/dassana_coding_challege/README.md

   - Solution: Getting the difference of the current time and published time in milliseconds.
 Then checking the difference against each single increment.
 Then truncating the difference and returning a string, making a check to ensure it's singular if its '1'.
 Switch case wasn't applicable due to the comparisons I needed to make.

 ## Updates
+### 03/01/2020
+- Converted half of the project to typescript
+- Fixed issue wit search, on the results page when querying again it will reload
+- Consolidated context and reduced onClicks to DRY up code
+- Added a custom button component using react-jss to style
 ### 02/14/2020
 - Added error page for when api quota cap is met, or if the api has failed.
 - Added api toggle to allow the user to switch between static data or api data.
 Creates a better user experiences and allows user to continue testing features without being blocked by api limitations.